devflowinc/ruby-sdk/docs/ChunkApi.md

 > <ChunkMetadata> get_chunk_by_tracking_id(tr_dataset, tracking_id)

-get_chunk_by_tracking_id
+Get Chunk By Tracking Id

-get_chunk_by_tracking_id  Get a singular chunk by tracking_id.
+Get Chunk By Tracking Id  Get a singular chunk by tracking_id.
 This is useful for when you are coordinating with an external system and want to use your own id as the primary reference for a chunk.

 ### Examples